 When you graduate from this psychiatric nurse practitioner program from ODU, you will be eligible to take the national certification for Psychiatric Mental Health Nurse Practitioner (PMHNP) through the American Nurses Credentialing Center (ANCC).
 You'll need this certification to get a state license to practice as an independent provider with prescriptive authority.
 You can also apply to continue your studies in ODU's DNP program.

-You'll be required to take part in on-site learning approximately once a semester at ODU or Shenandoah University.
+You'll be required to take part in on-site learning approximately once a semester.

-ODU School of Nursing and Shenandoah University Eleanor Wade Custer School of Nursing are both accredited by the Commission on Collegiate Nursing Education.
+ODU's School of Nursing is accredited by the Commission on Collegiate Nursing Education.